Written by: Taher Kameli, Esq.

 The final rule is due to take effect in 60 days, but likely will be challenged in litigation.

 Whatever the immigration issue may be – green cards, temporary protected status, asylum, as described above, detention of migrant children, and many other issues – immigrants need to assume that the Trump administration will take an adverse position with respect to immigrant rights on the issue.
-In this environment, immigrants need the support of qualified immigration law counsel, such as the Law Offices of Kameli and Associates, which has successfully represented immigrants for many years, to help resolve their immigration issues.
-If you need help with the Trump administration’s changes to the Flores settlement, or any other immigration issue, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for assistance.
+In this environment, immigrants need the support of qualified immigration law counsel, such as Kameli Law, which has successfully represented immigrants for many years, to help resolve their immigration issues.
+If you need help with the Trump administration’s changes to the Flores settlement, or any other immigration issue, please contact Kameli Law, at firstname.lastname@example.org or 312-233-1000, for assistance.